Power it up…learn to code.

 August 7 – August 11 | 1 pm to 4 pm | Middle School Girls Only | She Code Connect™ Explore Coding through Art | NISD Learning Center | $180 | Register now

 This camp is just for girls!
 In Art, students will use their creativity and imagination to create animations, interactive artwork, photograph filters, and other exciting, artistic projects both on the computer and off.
 We’ll use programming languages, hardware, arduinos and more to explore what it means to make art in a tech-driven world.
 No previous coding experience necessary.
 Limited space available.

 September 16, 2017 – Youth Code Jam community wide event.
+Free.
 Be sure to register for our email list so you are first to be notified.

 Our Code Jam events are semi-unstructured, collaborative, creativity-inspiring, bring-your-own-laptop experiences for youth and their parents.
 We focus on inspiring young people to get excited about technology and its uses and on connecting the dots for parents and students from playing online to creating online to real world, high demand, high paying jobs.

 Students at our jam are encouraged to work on whatever they think is interesting.
 They get to choose if they want to float around, spending time at many learning stations and working on different things, or if they’d rather spend all their time working on one project.
 Our volunteer mentors are there to help along the way, explaining, encouraging, expanding.

 Our popup events take place at various times throughout the year, including our very special special jam for teens with high functioning autism and Aspergers.
 Sign up to be notified when we open our next popup special event.

 She Code Connect